ember-fastboot/ember-cli-fastboot/README.md

 * `ember fastboot --serve-assets`
 * Visit your app at `http://localhost:3000`.

-### With `ember-cli` version 2.12.0-beta.1 and above
-If your app is running ember-cli v2.12.0-beta.1+, you can just use `ember serve` instead of `ember fastboot --serve-assets` and visit at `http://localhost:4200/`.

-Optionally you can even disable the fastboot serving at runtime using the `fastboot` query parameter.
-Example to turn off fastboot serving, visit your app at `http://localhost:4200/?fastboot=false`.
-If you want to turn on fastboot serving again, simply visit at `http://localhost:4200/?fastboot=true` or `http://localhost:4200/`.

-You can even disable serving fastboot with `ember serve` using an environment flag: `FASTBOOT_DISABLED=true ember serve`.
-If you have disabled building fastboot assets using the same flag as described [here](https://github.com/ember-fastboot/ember-cli-fastboot#double-build-times-and-no-incremental-builds), remember to also disable serving fastboot assets when using `ember serve`.

 You may be shocked to learn that minified code runs faster in Node than non-minified code, so you will probably want to run the production environment build for anything "serious."